CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 ## Service access

 When you are processing secondary use data from public registries, access to SD Desktop is managed by CSC.
-To start using audited SD Desktop service, you need to:
+To start using SD Desktop for seconday use, you need to:

 * request a CSC project from servicedesk@csc.fi (subject: Sensitive Data) and attach a copy of your **data permit** (see more instructions below);
 * set up [a CSC account](../../accounts/how-to-create-new-user-account.md) using the [My CSC portal](https://my.csc.fi): log in with Haka, if you don't have Haka credentials you need to contact us at servicedesk@csc.fi in order to verify your identity;